RobotExMachina/Machina.NET/docs/DEV - Revisions.md

         }
     ```

+## BUILD 1118
+- [ ] Implement Actions in a Dynamo suite of nodes

 ## BUILD 1117
 - [x] Fixed local orientation problem
 - [x] Reworked Settings to become Actions: Speed, Zone, Motion and Coordinates.
 - [x] Modify walkthoruhg and API with SpeedTo + ZoneTo
 - [x] Add static Action constructors mirroring the main API
-- [ ] Bring back Push and PopSettings with some simple workaround
+- [x] Bring back Push and PopSettings with some simple workaround
-- [ ] Implement Actions in a Dynamo suite of nodes

 ## BUILD 1116
 - [x] Get stream mode working again, with all available actions